Help save multi-generational family farms.

 of productive private farmland are at risk.

-This isn't theoretical.
+And this isn't theoretical.
 It's happening now.
 Some landowners have already experienced flooding on private land—without their knowledge, permission, or easements.

-These projects would effectively flood residents out of their homes, buildings and farm facilities, render our land unfarmable and destroy our livelihoods.
+These projects would effectively flood residents out of their homes, buildings and farm facilities, make our land unfarmable and destroy our livelihoods.
 With huge costs and no clear public benefit, these projects amount to nothing more than a land grab.

 Sign up to receive updates from the Coalition and information on how you can help!